OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 ## The Cell analyzer VSTO Add-in

 This tutorial uses the [VSTO Add-in shared library for Office Add-in](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/VSTO-shared-code-migration) PnP solution.
-The **/start** folder contains the VSTO Add-in solution that you will migrate.
+The **/start** folder contains the VSTO Add-in solution that you'll migrate.
 Your goal is to migrate the VSTO Add-in to a modern Office Add-in by sharing code when possible.

 > [!NOTE]
-> The sample uses C# but you can apply the techniques in this tutorial to a VSTO Add-in written in any .NET language.
+> The sample uses C#, but you can apply the techniques in this tutorial to a VSTO Add-in written in any .NET language.

 1. Download the [VSTO Add-in shared library for Office Add-in](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/VSTO-shared-code-migration) PnP solution to a working folder on your computer.
 1. Start Visual Studio 2019 and open the **/start/Cell-Analyzer.sln** solution.